pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-kubernetes-secrets.md

 type: what-is
 page_title: "What are Kubernetes Secrets"

-customer_logos:
-  title: Leading engineering organizations are building with Pulumi
-  logos:
-    - items:
-      - snowflake
-      - tableau
-      - atlassian
-      - fauna
-      - ware2go
-    - items:
-      - mindbody
-      - sourcegraph
-      - fenergo
-      - skai
-      - lemonade
-    - items:
-      - clearsale
-      - angellist
-      - webflow
-      - supabase
-      - ro
 ---

-Kubernetes, or K8S, is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.
+Kubernetes, or K8s, is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.

 ## What are Kubernetes Secrets?